chtugha/openstack-ansible-debian12-howto/README.md

 An Instruction how to get openstack-ansible running on debian 12

 First install a debian minimal image (commandline only) - only add ssh when the installer asks for packets.
+You will need two network adapters at first.

 apt-get update